sds-192-intro-fall22/MP2/README.md

 4. Install the `fec16` package:

-`install.packages("fec16")`
+`install.packages("remotes")`
+`remotes::install_github("baumer-lab/fec16")`

 ## Get to know the FEC data

 5. Read about the history and mission of the FEC [here](https://www.fec.gov/about/mission-and-history/).

-6. You should review this [vignette](https://cran.r-project.org/web/packages/fec16/vignettes/fec_vignette.html) as a reference for the data included in these files and as inspiration for your project.
+6. You should review this [README](https://github.com/baumer-lab/fec16) as a reference for the data included in these files and as inspiration for your project.
 Note however, that you may not use the examples in these vignettes in your submission.

 ## Wrangle the Data